j3k0/supercouch/README.md

 The worst case was making thousands of parallel requests to get the final state of a bunch of entities.

-Running on MacBook M1 Pro, in a 250GB database.
+Running on a MacBook M1 Pro, using a 250GB database with 100,000 entries.

 With **CouchDB** alone, to retrieve the state for 4,000 entities:
 ```
-listCustomers:                    2 queries in    894ms. body: 219Kb
+listEntityX:                    2 queries in    894ms. body: 219Kb
-getCustomerClaims:             4000 queries in 11,110ms. body: 435Kb
+getEntityClaims:             4000 queries in 11,110ms. body: 435Kb
-lastestTransactionPerPurchase: 3926 queries in 11,687ms. body: 2Mb
+lastestTransactionPerEntity: 3926 queries in 11,687ms. body: 2Mb
 ```
 Total: **23,691 ms**

 With **SuperCouch (Redis)** (refactored: 1 additional request is required):
 ```
-listCustomers:                    2 queries in  2ms. body: 35Kb
+listEntityX:                    2 queries in  2ms. body: 35Kb
-getCustomerClaims:             4000 queries in 41ms. body: 167Kb
+getEntityClaims:             4000 queries in 41ms. body: 167Kb
-lastestTransactionPerPurchase: 3944 queries in 47ms. body: 300Kb
+lastestTransactionPerEntity: 3944 queries in 47ms. body: 300Kb
 getTransactionState:         3944 queries in 23ms. body: 2Mb
 ```
-Total: **113 ms** (210x faster)
+Total: **113 ms** (_210x faster_)

 ## Considerations

 * This query server is not sandboxed!
 Everything is possible from the view functions.
-Production ready?
+  * Production ready?
 Only if you trust the people writing map functions and that nobody can insert a design document in your DB.
 This is an open door for privilege escalation.
+  * The same feature could be reworked as a patch to CouchDB's own implementation of the query server (or right into the core).
-* The operations supported by the SSET are a subset of sorted-set operations, running them in any order give the same result.
+* The operations supported by `SSET` are a subset of sorted-set operations, running them in any order will give the same result.
-* Emitting `SSET` operations to the CouchDB view is possible by providing the `--emit-sset` flag to the supercouch query server.
-This slows down view generation and uses disk resources.
-It can be useful for debugging.
+* Emitting `SSET` operations also to the CouchDB view is possible by providing the `--emit-sset` flag to the supercouch query server.
+  * This slows down view generation and uses disk resources, but can be useful for debugging.
 * Deleted documents?
-They are not handled.
+They are not handled (the query server isn't notified about those, because it's not meant to do this).
-  * For cleanup, use the `database` field (or a prefix).
+  * For cleanups, make use the `database` field (or a prefix).
-  * Update the view to use a new prefix, it will be regenerated from scratch, so without processing the content of deleted documents.
+  * Update the view with a new prefix for this field.
+The view will be regenerated from scratch, i.e. without processing the content of deleted documents.
   * Update your app to access data using this prefix.
 Ideally, store the "live" prefix in Redis, so no app reload is needed.
   * Flush all data from "SSET:OldPrefix*".
 * While supercouch only supports Redis, it's meant to be extensible.

+## Ideas

+* Make it possible to use a different redis server for different "database".
+* Implement in CouchJS.
+* Make it part of the Core.

 ## Limitation